Mexican Federal Highway 36: The Route of Fed. 36 to the End of Pavement

 From the intersection with Fed.
 23, Fed.
 36 climbs up into a chain of coastal mountains to the west.
-The graded and paved road passes first through Cienega de Salpica el Agua, Durango, at 25.026032 -105.760208, and then Cienega de Nuestra Senora de Guadalupe, Durango at 25.065278 -106.329167, and then extends past a turn off (at 25.142227 -106.452685) of a rough, dusty ungraded side road to Topia, Durango, after which the paved and graded road continues to the crest of the Sierra Madre Occidental, and then continues down the west side of the range, passing a side road to Caneles, Durango at 25.105064 -106.554766, and continues on for 24 km before coming to a dead end.
+The graded and paved road passes first through Cienega de Salpica el Agua, Durango, at 25.026032 -105.760208, and then Cienega de Nuestra Senora de Guadalupe, Durango at 25.065278 -106.329167, and then extends past a turn off (at 25.142227 -106.452685) of a rough, dusty ungraded side road to Topia, Durango, after which the paved and graded road continues to the crest of the Sierra Madre Occidental, and then continues down the west side of the range, passing a side road to Canelas, Durango at 25.105064 -106.554766, and continues on for 24 km before coming to a dead end.
 This improved and paved extension of MJH 36 has been extended periodically in the last 10 years.
 It terminates at the remote village of La Angostura, beyond Canelas, Durango on the west side of the Sierra Madre Occidental, in the drainage of the Topia River.
 This village just happens to be the home of Ines Coronel Barreras, a cattle rancher and Sinaloa drug lord, who is the father of Emma Coronel Aispuro, the Mexican beauty queen and wife of the internationally notorious drug lord Joaquin "El Chapo" Guzman, currently indicted and in jail in the United States for drug related crimes.
 This terminus of the graded and paved road is only 32 km by direct line from Tamazula de Victoria, Durango.
 It is unknown whether there will be further road construction to Tamazula de Victoria in the coming years though that would be feasible from an engineering standpoint.

 Side Road to Topia

 At a point about 96 km from Santiago de Papasquiaro a road leads off of Fed.
 36 (at 25.142227 -106.452685) and extends 28 km to Topia, Durango.
 The road from Fed.
 36 to Topia is a narrow dirt road.
 Although Topia is sometimes listed as the western terminus of Fed.
 36, the pavement and improved construction for Fed.
-36 does NOT extend to Topia, and in fact goes far beyond this intersection to the crest of the Sierra Madre Occidental and then goes down the west side, to an unfinished dead end some 24 km beyond Canales, Durango, as noted in the next section.
+36 does NOT extend to Topia, and in fact goes far beyond this intersection to the crest of the Sierra Madre Occidental and then goes down the west side, to an unfinished dead end some 24 km beyond Canelas, Durango, as noted in the next section.